It all started with a romantic getaway at Rayavadee Resort

 Be sure to bring a Go Pro or at least have your phone protected in a water=resistant case to capture some truly indescribably amazing beings of nature.
 With nothing but crystal clear ocean waters and the sky, kayaking and snorkeling along these rocks’ ridges is a must.

-Outside of Rayavadee Resort; To embark on a group kakaying or larger boating adventure, you’ll need to go through a tour operator.
+Kayaking outside of Rayavadee Resort; To embark on a group kakaying or larger boating adventure, you’ll need to go through a tour operator.
 Where are some of the most recommendable kayaking areas?
-Some are In the waters right outside of Rayavadee.
+Some are In the waters right outside of the property.

 Where to stay in Railay?
 Rayavadee.